-Since we never had the lowest prices or cheap shipping services, our net margins were 8% at best after you deduct eBay and PayPal fees.
+Since we never had the lowest prices or cheap shipping services, our net margins were 8% at best after deducting eBay and PayPal fees.

 Back then, we didn’t even take into consideration some of the most basic expenses that influenced our bottom line profit like the cost of returns, VAT and losses due to fraudulent activity, so our real profit was even lower.

 Our total revenues in the first year weren’t high, mostly because we started selling on eBay without any previous experience in online sales nor in running our own business and we were not doing this full time.
-It took a while to make millions in revenue from our online business.
+It took a while to learn how the business works and actually make money on eBay.

 If you do the math, you realize that you can’t really afford to spend money on anything with low revenues and low margins, so you will try to make as much profit as you can just to be able to pay rent.